 I often mention how I read a lot of books and how much of what you read here came to me via one design book or another.
 Perhaps just as often someone asks me which books I’ve read and would recommend.
-It’s about time I mentioned some of them.
+It’s probably time I mentioned a few of them.

 I’ve been wanting to create a full book review section of the site where I could offer more complete reviews and provide as much detail as I can to help you decide.
 Since I haven’t yet gotten around to creating that section hopefully this post will suffice for now.